We're getting closer all the time

 Professor Michelle Haber & Dr Glenn Marshall

-Every year, 950 Australian children and adolescents are diagnosed with cancer and every week nearly 3 Australian children and adolescents will die of cancer.
+Every year, 950 Australian children and adolescents are diagnosed with cancer and on average every week around 3 die of cancer.
 This article details the highly successful works of the Children's Cancer Institute (CCIA), taking research and technologies into several different cancer types into viable treatments for children affected by cancer.
-These successes were achieved in collaboration with the Kid's Cancer Centre (KCC) at Sydney Children's Hospital.
+These successes were achieved in collaboration with the Kids Cancer Centre (KCC) at Sydney Children's Hospital.

 Dr. Charles Bailey – Targeted Gene Therapy Research

 Normal white blood cells make use of a molecular ‘trash can’ to control many aspects of our body’s cellular defences.
-Over a hundred thousand white blood cells are produced in everyone’s body per second and their maturation must be carefully controlled.
+More than a hundred thousand white blood cells per second are produced in everyone's body and their maturation must be carefully controlled.
 This article unveiled how commonly occurring stretches of DNA that interrupt genes (known as introns) play a crucial role in controlling gene expression.

 Dr Bryan Day – Glioblastoma